 5. We help our child feel safe enough to feel his emotions, even while we limit his actions ("You can be as mad as you want, but I won't let you hit.")

-When kids aren't controlling their emotions, it's because they can't, at
+aren't controlling their emotions, it's because they can't, at that moment.
+If

 - Emotions aren't bad, they're just part of the richness of being human.